Narin0909/Analysis-of-US-Super-Store/README.md

 #### RECOMENDATIONS
 Since the Technology category sales more other categories, the company should consider selling more of the Technology category of products.

+###  What are the total sales made yearly in the United Stated of America?
 ![Total yearly sales in USA](https://github.com/Narin0909/Analysis-of-US-Super-Store/assets/147630963/cb683a98-e1cc-4fba-9b4b-0d6b673c6240)

 The total yearly sales In the country was calculated by summing up the sales and dragging the year into column and country into row.
 The total sales was organized in a descending order as well using the year filter drop down sort more options.